Unreal Engine 4 vs Cry Engine 4 vs Frostbite 3 vs Source 2

 Netcode – Netcode is very good for Multiplayer Games.
 Netcode is best in Source Engine and Tribes 2.
 But you can always modify the Unreal Engine netcode to suit your needs.

 Licensing and Source Code – Licensing Deals have changed phenomenally.
 Unreal Engine 4 is available All for FREE + ( 5% royalty on gross revenue after the first $3,000 per product per quarter (i.e. after 3000$ per quarter on each product ) for all platforms with Complete Source Code (as much as they can release legally, source of PS4 and XBox One code copyright of Sony and MS in SDK is not included.
 Anyway you get them from Sony and MS if you are developing for consoles).
 When releasing a product using UE4, you’re signing up to pay Epic 5% of gross product revenue from users, regardless of what company collects the revenue.
 That means: If your game makes $10 on the App Store, Apple may pay you $7, but you’d pay Epic $0.50 (5% of $10).
 You get everything fully for this price (beats even Unity completely at this price), amazing deal for indies.
-For complete Royalty free license contact Epic for alternate license (which is still far less costly then CryEngine).
+For complete Royalty free license contact Epic for alternate license.
 Website – https://www.unrealengine.com/

 Unreal Engine 4 also uses 3rd party SDK’s for Collision, AI, Trees (Foliage), etc which may be good or bad depending on your preference.